Niloy-Chakraborty/Real-Time-Data-Monitoring-System/README.md

 2) Then Run and install the executable file.

-3)Go to https://www.rabbitmq.com/download.html and download the rabbitmq executable file.
+3) Go to https://www.rabbitmq.com/download.html and download the rabbitmq executable file.

 4) Now Run and Install the RabbitMQ executable